B2 Brussels2 The Blog

 Be ready to work together in operations

-With the A400M, a new pooling logic
+With the A400M, a new logic of sharing

 Thomas LeBihan